zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 ...
 ```

+## Project Team from IBM

-Note: The following people from IBM contributed to the project.
+The following people from IBM contributed to the project.

 - Ahmed AlSadiq, Technology Engineer, IBM
 - Alex Cravalho, Technology Engineer, IBM